Exclusive previews and one-off experiences from just €5 a month

 Following in their footsteps, Sonjasdotter investigates the overlooked knowledge and role of smallholder farmers and kitchen-gardeners, which were so often women and children.
 She points to the potential of cracks, reading between the lines of dominant narratives.

-Peace with the Earth develops as an exhibition at Project Arts Centre between 3 April and 13 June 2020 and includes cultivation, public and workshop programming at various sites in Dublin (some in collaboration with NCAD), Turlough and elsewhere as well as a zine publication.
+Peace with the Earth has developed as an exhibition at Project Arts Centre between 3 April and 13 June 2020 and planned to include cultivation, public and workshop programming at various sites in Dublin (some in collaboration with NCAD Gareth Kennedy) and as well as a journal publication co-produced and published by Archive Books, Berlin who also are the publishers of the publication series Peace with the Earth.

 Peace with the Earth is supported and hosted by various institutions and organisations including: the Baltic Art Centre, Visby; the Museum of Gotland and The Valand Academy, University of Gothenburg in Sweden; The Irish Seed Savers Association, Scarriff; The Céide Fields, Ballycastle; The National Museum of Country Life, Turlough; The UCD School of Archaeology, Dublin; National College of Art and Design (NCAD), Dublin; An Taisce, the National Trust for Ireland; Environmental Education Unit (Green Flag Award Scheme); Goldsmiths University of London, UK and Archive, Berlin, Germany.